Darwinia fascicularis

-Darwinia fascicularis is shrub in the myrtle family and is endemic to areas near Sydney.
-A small shrub with aromatic foliage and white flowers, turning red as they mature.
-Nectar feeding birds are attracted to its flowers as a food source.
+Darwinia fascicularis is a species of flowering plant in the myrtle family, and is endemic to areas near Sydney.
+It is a small shrub with aromatic foliage and white flowers that turn red as they mature.
+Nectar feeding birds are attracted to the flowers.

 Description

 Darwinia fascicularis is a pleasantly scented small plant up to 1.5-2.5 m tall.
 The light green needle-like leaves are small, smooth, almost cylindrical and 8-16 mm long.
 The leaves are crowded, arranged opposite or whorled on spreading branches.
 The flowers are white on a peduncle 1 mm long.
 The flowers resemble a pin-cushion appearing in clusters of 4-20 flowers at the end of branches turning red as they age.
 The prominent styles are straight or curved, 12-18 mm long and either white or red.
 The bracts are leaf-like or triangular, dry, translucent and about 2-14 mm long.
 The smaller bracts may be oblong or triangular shaped, 3-5 mm long and falling off early.
 The tubular flowers are 5-7 mm long and 1-1.5 mm in diameter with rounded ribbing.
 The sepals are usually toothed and triangular and about half the length of the petals.
 Flowering occurs from June to September.